IBM/AutoXAI4Omics/README.md

   * `predict` - Use trained models to predict on unseen data
   * `plotting` - If the models have been tuned and trained (and therefore saved), the plots and results can be generated in isolation
   * `bash` - Use to open up a bash shell into the tool
-* `-c` this is the filename of the config json within the `AutoXAI4Omics/configs` folder that is going to be given to AutoXAI4Omics
+* `-c` this is the filename of the config json or subfolder within the `AutoXAI4Omics/configs` folder that is going to be given to AutoXAI4Omics.
+If it is a filename `AutoXAI4Omics` will run for that single config.
+If it is a subfolder within `AutoXAI4Omics` it will enter into batch mode and run all of the config in the provided folder, and any further subfolders, sequentially.
 * `-r` this sets the contain to run as root.
 Only possibly required if you are running in `bash` mode
 * `-d` this detatches the cli running the container in the background
 * `-g` this specifies if you want AutoXAI4Omics to use the gpus that are available on the machine (UNDER TESTING)